KarstenPH/KarstenPHs-site/README.md

 My site thingy, this is the repository for it.

-This is meant for my profile landing site
+This is meant for my profile landing site thingy (i'm not sure what to call it either)

-All code here is made by Cyan (for now)
+Alot of the code here is made by Cyan except for legacy mode, i was the one who made that (but was fixed up by cyan because it is horrible)

-Other Contributors:
-Nobody (yet)

-(Note: If you make a pull request/commit, there may be a low chance of it being approved unless it's an important one that fixes major site issues.)

-(Original template is from carrd, but was re-written due to limitations with what i can add)
+(Original template is from carrd, but was re-written due to limitations)